shu-htk/tip-dev/doc/tutorial.md

 ![macro/tut02b.tip](fig/tut02b.png)

-If the columns in the data file is not so many, you can specify for each variable name like,
+If the number of columns in the file is not so large, you can specify variable name for each column like,
 ```
 tip> read x,y,z test.csv (fs:",")
 ```
-where 1st column is x, 2nd is y, 3rd is z.
+where data of 1st, 2nd, 3rd columns are named x, y, z respectively.

 In some cases, 1st column is assigned for x-axis and the rests are assigned for y-axis,